Professional Designation Study Groups

 The following are the study groups we currently offer.
 We have specifically selected these as they are some of the most recognized and sought-after professional designations in the security profession.

 Typically the more advanced the designation, the more challenging the exam and the more time recommended to study for it.
-Sessions will be scheduled once there are a minimum number of students to begin.
 All study groups have been established with approval from each governing organization.